 Despite feeling an interesting mix of anxiety and anticipation, I really had no idea what the Newsham Park Hospital ghost hunt held in store for us.
 How do you actually ‘hunt’ down a ghost?
 And what happens if you hunt down a particularly angry ghost?
 What then?

 James gave us a quick rundown of the different ghost hunting tools we’d be using throughout the night.
 They ranged from cheap cat toys to more hi-tech options like radio transmitters and K2 meters.

 Oh, and of course it wouldn’t be a ghost hunt without a Ouija Board, would it?

 Any hopes of safety in numbers were quickly dashed as we were split into smaller groups of around 10 people.
 Thankfully, they weren’t so cruel as to split us up from our friends, but they were keen to make sure that all the sceptics didn’t end up together in the same group.
 Too many sceptics makes for ‘bad energy’ apparently.

-The night was organised around different ghost hunting methods in various parts of the hospital building.
+The night was organised around different ghost hunting methods in various parts of Newsham Park Hospital.
 The small groups of ghost hunters rotated around each ghost hunting station, and each activity was led by a different member of the ghost hunting team.
 In between activities, we returned to the main dining hall for coffee and snacks and, if you were brave enough, there was even time set aside for you to explore the hospital grounds on your own.